top of page

 A summary of God’s plans that justified Him to use humans to replace Satan and his fallen angels in heaven follows:

-Plan B: Then Abraham, a righteous man who was a descendant of Noah’s caring and eldest son Shem (Topical note 4, Noah’s vineyard) found favor with God.
-Abraham worshipped God exclusively despite His aloofness and was willing to offer his only son as a burnt sacrifice to Him as God commanded, but God stopped him.
-As a result of this test, God promised Abraham He would make his descendants, the Hebrews, to be His “chosen people” and become a great nation (Genesis 22).
-God apparently expected them to promote His ways to the world, and He commanded their males be circumcised as a sign of their commitment to obey Him for His blessings.
+Plan B: Then God found favor with Abraham, a righteous man who was a descendant of Noah’s caring and eldest son Shem (Topical note 4, Noah’s vineyard).
+Abraham worshiped God exclusively despite His aloofness and was willing to offer his only son as a burnt sacrifice to Him as God commanded, but God stopped him.
+As a result of passing this test, God promised Abraham He would make his descendants, the Hebrews, to be His “chosen people” and become a great nation (Genesis 22) in the land of Canaan that He would give to them.
+God expected the Hebrews to promote His ways to the world, so He commanded that they and Abraham be circumcised as a sign of commitment to obey Him for His blessings.
 Theologians call this the Abrahamic Covenant.

-Later, God gave the Hebrews, a very extensive system of moral, sacrificial, and dietary laws to live by and prophets and priests who provided direction.
-He required burnt animal sacrifice to atone for breaking His laws.
+Later, God gave Abraham’s descendants, the Hebrews, a very extensive system of written moral, sacrificial, and dietary laws to live by and prophets and priests who provided direction.
+In it, God promised material blessings for keeping His laws (Deuteronomy 28:1-12) and He required burnt animal sacrifice to atone for breaking His laws.
 Christian theologians (below) call this religious system the “Old Covenant”, and the corresponding Hebrew scriptures the “Old Testament”.
-However, the Hebrews didn’t keep all of His laws, they weren’t righteous like their ancestor Abraham, and many also worshipped pagan gods like the surrounding nations.
-Then God exiled them to far-away lands for many years.
-After God arranged their return to the land He gave them as prophesized they never again worshipped pagan gods, but they still didn’t keep all of His laws.
+However, the Hebrews didn’t keep all of His laws, they weren’t righteous like their ancestor Abraham, and many also worshiped pagan gods like the surrounding nations.
+So, God caused their surrounding enemies to exile them to their nations as slaves for many years.
+Then God arranged their return to the land He gave them, as prophesied.
+They never again worshiped pagan gods but they still didn’t keep all of His laws.

 Did God systematically reject everyone except native Hebrews from heaven under His Old Covenant?